wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 The astute reader may notice the omission of `C_BOOL` from the above table.
-Because of the different treatment of booleans in C and Fortran, guaranteeing the sizes of the `bool` is equivalent in the two languages does _not_ guarantee the equivalence of their values.
+Because of the different treatment of booleans in C and Fortran, guaranteeing the sizes of the `bool` are equivalent in the two languages does _not_ guarantee the equivalence of their values.
 See [this discussion topic](https://software.intel.com/en-us/forums/intel-fortran-compiler-for-linux-and-mac-os-x/topic/594856) for details of the subtle compatibility, but in brief, Fortran's `.true.` is defined by having the least significant bit set to `1`, whereas C defines it